 - 3.1.
-Whistleblowing is the disclosure of information, in the public interest, which relates to suspected serious wrongdoing or dangers relating to the running of the School or to the work-related activities of Staff.
-This may include, but is not limited to, information relating to: - · a criminal offence; - failure to comply with legal obligations; - financial or non-financial maladministration or malpractice or impropriety or fraud; - academic or professional malpractice (including, for instance, violation of intellectual property rights, failure of integrity in research and academic misconduct such as the use of essay writing services); - a risk to the health or safety of any individual; - · environmental damage; - · a miscarriage of justice; - attempts to suppress or conceal any information relating to any of the above. - 3.2.
-A whistleblower is a person who raises a genuine serious concern in good faith relating to any of the above.
-The whistleblower may or may not be directly affected by the matter. - 3.3.
+Whistleblowing is the disclosure of information, which relates to suspected wrongdoing or dangers relating to the running of the School or to the work-related activities of Staff.
+These disclosures must be in the public interest.
+Whistleblowing is also commonly known as 'speaking up'. - 3.2.
+Wrongdoing may include, but is not limited to, information relating to: - · a criminal offence; - failure to comply with legal obligations; - failure to comply with School policies, regulations and codes of practice, financial or non-financial maladministration or malpractice or impropriety or fraud; - academic or professional malpractice (including, for instance, violation of intellectual property rights, failure of integrity, or other academic misconduct); - a risk to the health or safety of any individual; - · environmental damage; - · a miscarriage of justice; - attempts to suppress or conceal any information relating to any of the above. - 3.3.
+A whistleblower is a person who raises a genuine serious concern relating to any of the above categories of wrongdoing.
+The whistleblower may or may not be directly affected by the matter but the matter must also affect others. - 3.4.
 If an individual is uncertain whether something is within the scope of this Policy, they should seek advice from the School Secretary whose contact details are at section 10.
-They may also contact Protect, which is an independent whistleblowing charity which operates an advice hotline. - 3.4.
-All disclosures should be made with the "reasonable belief" that it is in the public interest.
-This means that any such disclosure must affect others, for example, the general public, or other members of staff. - 3.5.
+They may also contact Protect, which is an independent whistleblowing charity which operates an advice hotline. - 3.5.
+All disclosures should be made with the view that it is in the public interest.
+This means that any such disclosure must affect others, for example, the general public, or other members of staff. - 3.6.
 Concerns that are not of a public interest nature, or those which fall into an area covered by another procedure, will not be considered under this Policy.
-Any such concerns may be considered under other policies and procedures of the School. - 3.6.
+Any such concerns may be considered under other policies and procedures of the School.
+For example, where the concerns relate to research integrity or

+- research misconduct the investigation shall be conducted in accordance with the Code of Research Misconduct.
+Allegations of Fraud and Bribery shall be investigated in accordance with the Schools' anti-bribery policy. - 3.7.
 Complaints that relate to a personal grievance are not usually covered by whistleblowing law.
-Staff grievances can be addressed through the School's grievance procedures.

-- 3.7.
-For the avoidance of doubt, this Policy cannot be used in order to re-open or review a matter that is currently, or has already been decided, under one of the School's other procedures. - 3.8.
-All UK employees are protected under the Public Interest Disclosure Act 1998. - 3.9.
+Staff grievances can be addressed through the School's grievance procedures. - 3.8.
+For the avoidance of doubt, this Policy cannot be used in order to re-open or review a matter that is currently, or has already been decided, under one of the School's other procedures. - 3.9.
+All UK employees are protected under the Public Interest Disclosure Act 1998. - 3.10.
 This Policy provides an internal process for reporting, investigating and remedying any suspected wrongdoing at the School.
 As such, while it is accepted that in some circumstances it may be appropriate to report concerns to an external body, such as a regulator, the School recommends that the internal process be used in the first instance.
-However, please note that if external disclosure is necessary, the independent whistleblowing charity, Protect, operates a confidential helpline and also provides a list of prescribed regulators for reporting concerns. - 3.10.
-Whistleblowing can sometimes relate to the actions of a third party, such as a supplier or service provider.
-The law allows Staff to raise a concern in good faith with a third party, where they reasonably believe it relates mainly to their actions or something that is legally their responsibility.
+However, please note that if external disclosure is necessary, the independent whistleblowing charity, Protect, operates a confidential helpline and also provides a list of prescribed regulators for reporting concerns. - 3.11.
+Whistleblowing or speaking up can sometimes relate to the actions of a third party, such as a supplier or service provider.
+The law allows Staff to raise a concern with a third party, where they reasonably believe it relates mainly to their actions or something that is legally their responsibility.
 However, the School encourages reporting of such concerns internally first.
 Advice and guidance can be sought from the contacts listed in section 10.